A Look Into: Fonts Used In Logos of Popular Brands

 Font used: Black Rose

-A very elegant narrow characters with rounded borders makes a great fit for the music-related website.
+A very elegant narrow character with rounded borders makes a great fit for the music-related website.

 Font used: National